River Clun, Shropshire: Features

 Many settlements along the course of the river incorporate the river's name, including Clun, and the villages of Newcastle-on-Clun, Clunton, Clunbury, Aston on Clun, and Clungunford.
 In Clun, the historic Clun Bridge still takes the A488 road over the river.
 A number of other historic crossings — bridges and fords — exist over the river, including Broadward Bridge.

 Ecology

 The River Clun is an ideal habitat for otters, salmon, white-clawed crayfish, European bullhead, grayling and brook lamprey.
 The river is also noted as a habitat for the freshwater pearl mussel.
 The Clun and one of its tributaries, the Unk, have suffered pollution and sediment build up, undermining the mussel's habitat.
 The catchment area of the river is mostly rural and produces beef, lamb, potatoes and maize.

 The Clun is one of only eleven watercourses in England that is home to the mussel and one of three English rivers that has been designated a European Special Area of Conservation.

+A citizen science project, the River Clun Monitoring Group, has been established to monitor, and track changes in, the river's ecological condition.